pachterlab/P_2026/README.md

-Repository for the paper "Conditions for Evolution of Cooperation"
+Repository for the paper "Spectral requirements for cooperation"